-Louis' counsel also wrote to Jasper, stating that the Wastewater Agreement was never assigned to the Santiagos when Tanaka conveyed the Tavern to them.
-Counsel also requested from Jasper an accounting of his cost and expenses in the maintenance of the sewage system and suggested that the costs charged to the Santiagos should be adjusted depending upon the parties' usage of the system.
-In a forceful response, Jasper intimated no interest in negotiating for a lower price because "the price ... was agreed to be paid by ...
-Tanaka" and because the Wastewater Agreement "does not just provide for the recovery of a pro-rated portion of costs."
-12 Jasper also threatened that if the Santiagos did not "want to be bound by the long standing Agreement," he would "arrange for [the] Tavern to be immediately disconnected from the sewage disposal system."
+expenses in the maintenance of the sewage system and suggested that the costs charged to the Santiagos should be adjusted depending upon the parties' usage of the system.
+In a forceful response, Jasper intimated no interest in negotiating for a lower price because "the price . . . was agreed to be paid by Tanaka" and because the Wastewater [15] Agreement "does not just provide for the recovery of a pro-rated portion of costs."12 Jasper also threatened that if the Santiagos did not "want to be bound by the long Agreement," would he standing "arrange for [the] Tavern be to immediately disconnected from the sewage disposal system."
 Finally, Jasper outlined three alternatives to which he was open: (1) the Santiagos pay the total amount owing and agree to be bound to the Wastewater Agreement; (2) the Santiagos accept a 50% deferral of the amount due while they commence an action to recover damages from Tanaka; or (3) the Santiagos disconnect the Tavern from his sewer system and start building their own.

-5 In 2007, the Santiagos filed a Complaint in the circuit court against Jasper and Tanaka asserting claims pertaining to the Wastewater Agreement.
+In 2007, the Santiagos filed a Complaint in the circuit court against Jasper and Tanaka asserting claims pertaining to the Wastewater Agreement.
 Tanaka filed a motion to dismiss, and the court issued an order granting Tanaka's motion to dismiss without prejudice to allow the parties to "engage in good-faith mediation in a prompt and cooperative manner."
 13

-C. Attempts to Mediate and Initiation of Foreclosure
+[619] [144] C. Attempts to Mediate and Initiation of Foreclosure

 Over several months following the circuit court's dismissal of the Santiagos' 2007 complaint, the parties failed to reach an agreement as to the mediator, or the date, time or location of mediation.
-Notably, the Santiagos were current with their payments even after they commenced their 2007 action against Tanaka and during the mediation negotiations between the parties.
-However, when it became apparent that advances in the mediation proceedings were not forthcoming, and out of frustration from the inability of counsel to reach an agreement as to scheduling the mediation and selection of the mediator, on March 10, 2008, Louis sent Tanaka a handwritten note stating that he halted payment on his account "due to litigation problems," that monthly payments of \$10,000 are in a bank account, and that this arrangement "will continue until litigation is resolved."
-14
+Notably, the Santiagos were current with their payments even after they commenced their 2007 action and during Tanaka against mediation negotiations between the parties.
+However, when it became apparent that advances in the mediation proceedings were not forthcoming, and out of frustration from the inability of counsel to reach an agreement as to scheduling the mediation and selection of the mediator, on March 10, 2008, Louis sent Tanaka a handwritten note stating that he halted payment on his account "due to litigation problems," that monthly payments of \$10,000 are in a bank account, and that this arrangement litigation until continue "will resolved."14